 It's unfortunate that we do so much in Washington that has an adverse effect on what's going on around the country.

-But, folks, you've heard so much about the hacking of the DNC, the hacking of the Democrats'email.
+But, folks, you've heard so much about the hacking of the DNC, the hacking of the Democrats' email.

-And we know that WikiLeaks got a hold of them.
+And we know that Wikileaks got a hold of them, and so much was published.

 And that's shocking, shocking, I tell you.

-news group that just has pursued it and they have a reporter that's been quite the investigator and he's been digging stuff out when things just I'm amazed more people aren't really digging like Luke Rosiak is and we have him with us on the show.
+And he's been digging stuff out when things just amazed more people aren't really digging like Luke Rosiak is.

-He's a investigative reporter for the Daily Caller News Foundation he's been reporting on a Pakistani family who allegedly misused their position as IT workers for dozens of House Democrats not a single Republican and uh apparently been paid over four million dollars that's what's being alleged since July of 2009.
+He's been reporting on a Pakistani family who allegedly misused their position as IT workers for dozens of House Democrats, not a single Republican, and apparently been paid over $4 million.

 Luke, welcome to the Sean Hannity Show.